Courses

 EXSC 5200.
 Cardiopulmonary Physiology.
 (3 Hours)

 Offers students an opportunity to gain an understanding of physiological principles of the cardiopulmonary system.
-This advanced course covers (1) the structure and functional operation and regulation of the cardiopulmonary system; (2) disease-associated physiological changes and cardiopulmonary dysfunction; (3) exercise-induced acute responses and physiological adaptations of the system and their applications to chronic cardiopulmonary diseases.
-Encourages students to integrate their knowledge of exercise and physical activity with cardiopulmonary health and fitness, as well as cardiopulmonary disease prevention and treatment.
-Restricted to graduate students in exercise science and undergraduate students minoring in exercise science.
+Covers the structure and functional operation and regulation of the cardiopulmonary system, disease-associated physiological changes and cardiopulmonary dysfunction, and exercise-induced acute responses and physiological adaptations of the system and their applications to chronic cardiopulmonary diseases.
+Integrates knowledge of exercise and physical activity with cardiopulmonary health and fitness, as well as cardiopulmonary disease prevention and treatment.

 EXSC 5210.
 Physical Activity and Exercise: Prescription, Measurement, and Testing.
 (3 Hours)